hunterhollis/rainfall/README.md

 - On larger datasets, [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) would be significantly more efficient than GridSearchCV.
 - Other tree-based models should be evaluated, specifically [LightGBM](https://lightgbm.readthedocs.io/en/stable/) (especially on larger datasets) and [CatBoost](https://catboost.ai/).
-- Additional feature engineering would have greater performance improvements than better hyperparameter tuning—here and generally.
+- Additional feature engineering could have greater performance improvements than better hyperparameter tuning—here and generally.
+  - This is challenged by the results of the competition, where my initial model—without any additional feature engineering—would have scored better than the model after feature engineering (0.89748 versus 0.89626 AUC).
+  - This would suggest that adding too many additional features to a small dataset can lead to overfitting, even with XGBoost hyperparameters designed to regulate feature importance.
 - Based on competition scoring, this model is performing worse on the test data, so additional steps could be taken to prevent overfitting.
   - Ensembling multiple models could produce a more robust model.
-  - Pruning features could reduce overfitting—after feature engineering there are 61 inputs
+  - Pruning features could reduce overfitting—after feature engineering, there are 61 inputs.
+  - Earlier versions of the model without any additional feature engineering performed better.

-However, as an exercise in hyperparameter tuning for XGBoost, this analysis was a success.
+As an exercise in hyperparameter tuning for XGBoost, this analysis was a strong success.